mit-racecar/6.141-spring-2016-team-5-documentation/_posts/2016-02-24-lab-3-writeup.markdown

 We discovered that the topic names used by the simulator did not align with those used by the hardware.
 In particular many topics which are in `/racecar` in the simulator are in `/vesc` on the car.
 The most important of which so far is `/racecar/ackermann_cmd_mux/input/*`.

 Our approach to being able to run the same node code in the simulator as on the car with the least amount of manual tuning was to use remapping.
 Nodes use the simulator topic layout as canon, and a standard launch file `wall_follower_sim.launch` works in the simulator.
 For running on the car, a launch file `wall_follower_car.launch` first remaps the topics we use in `/vesc` and `/scan` to their `/racecar` equivalents and then includes `wall_follower_sim.launch`.

+Additionally, to get the simulator’s namespace to adhere as closely to the robot’s operating namespace, we also created a new Gazebo simulator launch file `racecar_tunnel_with_mux.launch` that also boots a `ackermann_cmd_mux` MUX under the `/racecar` namespace.
+Using this modified launch file, we can now post commands to `ackermann_cmd_mux/input/safety` and `ackermann_cmd_mux/input/navigation` and expect the simulated robot to prioritize these commands in the correct manner.

 ## Open source contributions